About the Location:

 Pittsburgh is known as the 'City of Champions,' and no aspect of the city inspires more enthusiasm than its sports.
 Home to the NHL's Pittsburgh Penguins, the NFL's Pittsburgh Steelers, and the MLB's Pittsburgh Pirates, the black and gold of Pittsburgh's team have graced the Stanley Cup, the Super Bowl and many divisional titles, pennants and World Series.
 New baseball and football stadia opened in 2001.

 For the athlete in all of us, there are 91 public and semi-private golf clubs in the Greater Pittsburgh region, including Schenley Golf Course (public) right in the city proper.
 Ski slopes can be reached in less than an hour.
 Boating is a popular activity on the three rivers, and sailors can also enjoy the open water of Lake Arthur at Moraine State Park and Pymatuming Reservoir, both to the north.
 Even world-class whitewater rafting is close by.
+If outdoors pursuits are where your interests lie, we are within an hour of some of the best skiing in the area as well as hiking trails, biking trails, and white water rafting.

 Excellent local science museums and facilities include the Carnegie Museum of Natural History, the Carnegie Science Center, and the Allegheny Observatory.